Choose one or more.

 Stay the night

 There is a wind shelter with a barbecue area west of the lake Badsjön where you can stay the night.
 In the nature reserve it is forbidden to put up a tent or stay with a campervan or a caravan.

 It is possible to go ice skating on both lakes in the winter.
 But bear in mind that you do this at your own risk.
 Natural ice is a living and constantly changing material.
-By the north westernparking area we have made a hill for sledding out of sand.
-We hope to open it this winter (2015).

 From the E6/E20 take exit 24 toward Bjuv and then follow signs toward Järavallen (for the main parking area).
 Bus 138 Landskrona-Löddeköpinge-Malmö stops in two ideal places where you have direct access to the recreation area.

 Bus 138, Landskrona-Löddeköpinge-Malmö, makes several daily stops along the road Grand Prix vägen.
 From two of the stops you have easy routes straight into the recreation area following our purple trails - from the stop Furuhillsvägen it is about 1 km to the blue trail, from the stop Davidslid it is about a 1.5 km to the lake Badsjön.

 From the E6/E20, take exit 24 toward Bjuv.
 To get to the main parking, at the roundabout, follow signs toward Järavallen.
 To get to the lake Badsjön, at the roundabout, follow signs toward Bjuv.
 After about 500 m, turn right toward "Brukshundklubb".
 Follow the road to the parking area.

 Gps to parking

 WGS84 DDM 55°48.331'N, 12°56.522'E

 One of the trails is accessibility adapted as well as the viewing platform by the sea side.
 There is a shorter accessibility adapted trail down to the beach by the big lake Badsjön.
 The area is certified by Equality.